 Mediterranean Salad Dressing (AIP)

 This Mediterranean salad dressing is AIP-friendly, made in just 5 minutes, and perfect for salads, pasta, vegetables, or as a marinade.
-It is also tangy and mildly sweet, quite healthy, and delicious!
+It is also tangy and mildly sweet, and delicious!

 a spoon drizzling some of the mediterranean salad dressing ina jar.